- About this policy

 This is a clear way for those benefiting from goods vehicles journeys to pay for the cost that they impose on wider society, and for that cost to inform decision making.
 For instance, an eco levy may encourage load consolidation, more efficient route planning and potentially mode switching where options exist.

 Charging would be most effective if applied across all roads and most successful if applied as a national system.
-National charging has recently been raised, particularly in relation to the need to replace fuel duty as petrol and diesel sales reduce.
-Transport for South East also raised the need for its consideration in their recent Transport Strategy.
+National charging has recently been raised, particularly in relation to the need to replace fuel duty.
+Transport for the South East (TfSE) also raised the need for its consideration in their recent Transport Strategy.
 We will engage with other local authorities, TfSE and government to understand and inform developments on this issue.

 Contribution to LTP4 objectives